Evaluating Winding Numbers and Counting Complex Roots through Cauchy Indices in Isabelle/HOL: Potential Applications

-Interestingly, the root-counting procedure in a half-plane is also related to the stability problems in the theory of dynamic systems.
-For instance, let $A \in \mathbb{R}^{n \times n}$ be a square matrix with real coefficients and $y : [0,\infty) \rightarrow \mathbb{R}^n$ be a function that models the system state over time, a linear dynamic system can be described as an ordinary differential equation:
+Interestingly, the root-counting procedure in a half-plane is also related to the stability problems in the theory of dynamical systems.
+For instance, let $A \in \mathbb{R}^{n \times n}$ be a square matrix with real coefficients and $y : [0,+\infty) \rightarrow \mathbb{R}^n$ be a function that models the system state over time.
+A linear dynamical system can be described as an ordinary differential equation:

 with an initial condition $y(0)=y_0$.
 The system of (\ref{eq:routh_stable_ex}) is considered stable if all roots of the characteristic polynomial of $A$ lie within the open left half-plane (i.e., $\{z \mid \Re(z) < 0 \}$), and this stability test is usually referred as the Routh-Hurwitz stability criterion \cite[Section 23]{Arnold:1992tf}\cite[Chapter 9]{Marden:1949ui}.
-As has already been demonstrated in Example \ref{ex:roots_left_half}, counting the number of roots in the left half-plane is within reach of the procedure \isa{proots\_half}.
-For this reason, we believe that the development in this paper will be beneficial to the future reasoning of dynamic systems in Isabelle/HOL.
+As has been demonstrated in Example \ref{ex:roots_left_half}, counting the number of roots in the left half-plane is within the scope of the procedure \isa{proots\_half}.
+For this reason, we believe that the development in this paper will be beneficial for reasoning about dynamical systems in Isabelle/HOL.